 Today is the first day of the Blog Your Book in 30 Days 2016 challenge!
-We have a new badge, if you'd like to use it.
+We have our own badge, if you'd like to use it.

 First, for those of you who are new, here's a bit of information about the challenge (which you can also find by clicking on some of the links at the top of the page).